Southern Arizona has some of the best birding towns in the world. People come here from all over to see many rare species found in few other places.

 From Tucson take Interstate 19 south to the Amado/Arivaca exit west, turn right at the T, then left at the Cow Palace onto Arivaca Road.
 Then drive 23 miles to Arivaca.
 Arivaca Cienega Trail is ¼ mile east of Arivaca; Arivaca Creek Trail is 2 miles west of town.

-The refuge is open to public use 24 hours a day.
+The National refuge is open to public use 24 hours a day.
 Headquarters Visitor Center: 7:30 am to 4:00 pm seven days a week. (closed Thanksgiving, Christmas, and New Year’s Day).
 Headquarters business office: 7:30 am to 4:00 pm Monday through Friday.
 Visitor center is closed weekends June 1–August 15.

 The nearest restaurant & saloon are in Arivaca.
 La Gitana Cantina on the main street is a lively place rich in history.
 Sweat Peas Cafe’ has very good food & service.
 It’s located down a side street just east of the village.
 Look for the sign.